 Tier IV: Consequential accountability

 Some states take accountability even further.
-In Louisiana and Indiana, participating private schools are all but fully integrated into the state’s accountability system.
-Louisiana administers the same state assessments to them as it does to public schools and assigns them letter grades based on students’ performance.
+In Louisiana, participating private schools are all but fully integrated into the state’s accountability system.
+The state administers the same assessments to them as it does to public schools and assigns them letter grades based on students’ performance.
 Schools that consistently receive low grades can face sanctions, including being barred from accepting new scholarship students.
-In Indiana, schools also receive letter grades, in this case based on test scores and graduation rates—and schools with a grade of D or F for two consecutive years may be disqualified from the program until they demonstrate significant improvement.
+A similar system existed in Indiana until 2018—schools also received letter grades, in this case based on test scores and graduation rates, and those with a grade of D or F for two consecutive years could be disqualified from the program until they demonstrated significant improvement.
+Though Indiana has put a pause on this accountability measure, the state board could choose to reinstate it.

-Another noteworthy model is found in Florida, where the non-profit organization Step Up for Students plays a behind-the-scenes role in monitoring school quality and nudging bad institutions out of the state’s program, somewhat akin to what authorizers do in the charter school sector.
+Another noteworthy model is found in Florida, where the non-profit organization Step Up for Students assists the Florida Department of Education in monitoring schools' compliance with the state's testing and reporting requirements, somewhat akin to what authorizers do in the charter school sector.
 The authorizing approach can take hard data, especially test scores, and combine them with human judgment gleaned from school visits and the like to make informed decisions.
 Granted, there’s less transparency to the public around results with this line of attack.

 —